New Life

 It was the sixth month of the pandemic, and everybody was tired of it.
 The new life was no fun.
 The old life will more likely never come back.
 Nobody knows.
 People change as their mind, and their behaviors, and their priorities change.
 Everybody knew what they wanted, what they’ve been missing.
 Everybody appreciates life more now, and all the little things that we always took for granted.

-One thought on “New Life
+10 thoughts on “New Life

 Leave a Reply